 What to expect: Extensive live-streams from their stand-up shows, live-streams of their podcast, plenty of Ilana Glazer.

 Life off-stage is a recurring theme in stand-up comic Jo Koy’s Facebook Live streams.
-His broadcasts have included clips from his road trip to Canada, and several episodes of his podcast The Koy Pond, including special guests such as rapper Chanel West Coast, and singer Cassie.
+His broadcasts have included clips from his road trip to Canada, and several episodes of his podcast The Koy Pond, including special guests such as rapper and presenter Chanel West Coast, and singer Cassie.
 Fatherhood plays a big part in Koy’s comedy, and his Facebook Live videos often include his teenage son.
 He even live-streamed a family reunion earlier this month from Las Vegas.

 What to expect: Guest stars including family and famous friends, live-streams of Koy’s podcast, a lot of love for his Tesla Model X.

 Vine sensation Logan Paul was nabbed by Facebook (sorry, hired to produce “experimental content”) with a six-figure deal as part of its media blitz to promote Facebook Live.
 Unless you’re a millennial, you may not have heard of Paul, but he actually has a bigger Facebook following than most of the people on this list — including the a-listers.
 A prolific streamer, he uses live-streams to keep fans updated on his globe-trotting adventures, bringing the same energy to his broadcasts that made him a breakout internet star.
 He can be seen streaming from the Great Wall of China one moment, and prankingPokémon Go enthusiasts in Central Park the next.

 What to expect: YouTube-style stunts, constant updates, hyperactive comedy.